Salomonik/Code-Institute-Project-3/README.md

 4. **Frontend Development**:
    - Created HTML templates using Jinja2 templating engine.
    - Utilized Materialize CSS framework for styling and responsiveness.

+## Requirements

+### Functional Requirements

+### Functional Requirements

+1. **User Authentication**:
+   - Users should be able to register, log in, and log out.
+   - Registered users should have a unique username and email.
+   - Passwords should be hashed and stored securely.

+2. **User Profile**:
+   - Users should be able to view and update their profile, including changing their avatar.
+   - Profiles should display the number of favorite games and comments made by the user.

+3. **Game Search and Display**:
+   - Users should be able to search for games by name.
+   - The application should display game details including name, genres, platforms, release dates, and summary.
+   - Game data should be fetched from the IGDB API.

+4. **Favorites Management**:
+   - Users should be able to add games to their favorites.
+   - Users should be able to view their list of favorite games.
+   - Users should be able to remove games from their favorites.

+5. **Comments**:
+   - Users should be able to add comments to game pages.
+   - Users should be able to edit and delete their own comments.
+   - Comments should be displayed in chronological order on the game detail page.

+6. **Home Page**:
+   - The home page should display a list of popular games.
+   - Each game on the home page should link to its detail page.

+7. **Game Details Page**:
+   - The game details page should display detailed information about the game.
+   - The page should also show user comments and a form to add new comments.
+   - Users should be able to toggle a game as a favorite from the game details page.

+8. **Responsive Design**:
+   - The application should be responsive and work well on both desktop and mobile devices.
+   - The layout should adjust to different screen sizes, providing a good user experience on all devices.

+9. **Error Handling**:
+   - The application should handle errors gracefully.
+   - Users should see user-friendly error messages if something goes wrong, such as failing to fetch data from the API or trying to access a page that doesn't exist.

+10. **Security**:
+    - CSRF protection should be implemented to prevent cross-site request forgery.
+    - User input should be validated to prevent SQL injection and other security issues.